Diabetes Disparities: Texting to Extend Treatment (DD-TXT) (DD-TXT)

 • Veterans

-• have had at least 4 VA outpatient encounters in the previous year
+• Had at least 4 VA outpatient encounters in the previous year

-• have a future appointment scheduled, and not be hospitalized or institutionalized or have participated in Aim 1 DD-TXT development
+• Have a future appointment scheduled, and not be hospitalized or institutionalized or have participated in texting intervention development

-• must also have HbA1c lab data (2+ values) for the 12 months prior to RCT recruitment.
+• Have HbA1c lab data (2+ values) in the 12 months prior to RCT recruitment.

-• must have inadequate glycemic control for at least 50% of the 6 months before enrollment.
+• Have inadequate glycemic control for at least 50% of the 6 months before invitation to participate

 Exclusion Criteria: